core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

   Care has to be taken to use only operations supported by {{webbluetooth}}: that API does not expose reads with offsets.

   Offset based fragmentation may also be incompatible with the write-with-response approach suggested for reliability.

-* Concurrent requests.
-  If a multiplexing approach is chosen for role reversal, the current setup of multiple characteristics for multiple requests may become obsolete.

-  A possible solution is to re-introduce tokens, in a message format similar to that of CoAP-over-WebSockets {{RFC8323}}.

 ## Addresses